Community Care through the VA and American Addiction Centers

 - Veteran-specific groups.

 We also offer medical detox to help ensure safe and comfortable withdrawal, as well as medication-assisted treatment (MAT) to aid in the recovery process.
+Learn more about our facilities that offer veteran specific services here.

 Our staff is made up of physicians, psychiatrists, psychologists, registered nurses, and licensed therapists and social workers.
 At AAC, we have a high staff-to-patient ratio and believe wholeheartedly in the importance of tailoring treatment to the individual.
 When you come to an AAC facility, your treatment plan will be created specifically for you and will focus on your physical, mental, and spiritual recovery.